-As required by federal regulations, all cost estimates must be in "year of expenditure dollars.26" The financially constrained project cost estimate is prepared for each project based on its priority selection score and staff ranking, and on input from the Technical Advisory and Policy Committees.
-For projects that are beyond the financial constraint of the Plan, an illustrative, un-funded project list was also developed to show the public and decision makers other possible projects that could be considered if more funding were available.
-This illustrative project list is included in the appendix.
+As required by federal regulations, all cost estimates must be in "year of expenditure dollars.26" The financially constrained project cost estimate is prepared for each project based on its priority selection score and staff ranking, and on input from the Technical Advisory and Policy Committees, Table 13.
+TIA projects are not included in the state and federal constrained list of projects; however, many TIA projects will be completed within the same band over the next ten years, Table 14.
+These cost estimates are also in "year of expenditure."